Zippin Pippin

 The Zippin Pippin is one of the oldest existing wooden roller coasters in the United States.
-It was initially constructed in the former East End Park in Memphis, Tennessee, in either 1912, 1915, or 1917 by John A. Miller and Harry C. Baker of National Amusement Devices.
+It was initially constructed in the former East End Park in Memphis, Tennessee, in 1912, 1915, or 1917 by John A. Miller and Harry C. Baker of National Amusement Devices.
 The construction material was pine wood.
 As the park declined in popularity, the coaster was dismantled and relocated adjacent to the horse track in Montgomery Park, later known as the Mid-South Fairgrounds.
 For a time it was incorporated as an attraction in the now-closed Libertyland amusement park there, until that park closed in 2005.
-Purchased by the city of Green Bay, Wisconsin, in 2010, it was installed at the Bay Beach Amusement Park, where it is once again in operation.
+The city of Green Bay, Wisconsin, wanted to purchase the coaster but it had deteriorated too badly to move.
+They purchased the plans for the coaster and in 2010, an exact replica was built at the Bay Beach Amusement Park, where it is once again in operation.

 History

-The Pippin was built in 1912, 1915, or 1917.
+The Pippin was built in 1923, Although there is much confusion that the Pippin was built in a unclear year, this is because of the coaster "Giant Coaster Dips" in 1912, which was torn down in 1922 to make way for the Pippin.

 After severe damage from a tornado in April 1928, the Pippin was rebuilt by July of the same year at a cost of $45,000, "higher and longer" than before.

 In 1976, the city of Memphis opened a theme park called Libertyland around the Pippin and the Grand Carousel, also on the grounds.
 Renamed the Zippin Pippin, the coaster was billed as the most prominent and historic ride at Libertyland, and was reportedly Elvis Presley's favorite roller coaster.
 At first, Presley would rent the entire park on occasion just to ride it without constant fan interference.
 On August 8, 1977, eight days before his death, Presley rented the park from 1 a.m. to 7 a.m. to entertain a small number of guests and he rode the Zippin Pippin for hours without stopping.
 On October 29, 2005, citing persistent loss of money, Libertyland permanently closed.

 The Zippin Pippin stood without operating for four years in the Libertyland Amusement Park at the Mid-South Fairgrounds, a 125 acre tract of land purchased in 1912 and "dedicated to the Citizens of Memphis for recreation, athletic fields, fairs".
 The Libertyland website stated: "One of the oldest operating wooden roller coasters in North America, the Zippin Pippin is as popular today as it was in the early 20th century.
 It is 2865 ft long, travels 20.8 mi/h, increasing to 40 mi/h at the maximum drop of 70 ft.
 Ride duration is 90 seconds.
 Great care is taken to replace its wood regularly to preserve its structure.
 Manufacturer is Amusement Device Co."